Aboriginal Community Board Members Wanted

 All applications for membership of the Board must address the following criteria:

-- A statement that the applicant is not precluded from membership of the Board because of disqualification from managing a corporation under the Corporations Act or being a responsible person, by the ACNC Commissioner within the previous 12 months,
+• A statement that the applicant is not precluded from membership of the Board because of disqualification from managing a corporation under the Corporations Act or from being a responsible person, by the ACNC Commissioner within the previous 12 months.

-- A statement about the applicant’s existing board appointments and responsibilities, and full disclosure of any potential conflicts of interest that may arise for the applicant,
+• A statement about the applicant’s existing board appointments and responsibilities, and full disclosure of any potential conflicts of interest that may arise for the applicant if appointed as a Director.

-- A statement by the applicant whether they have, as a former employee or contractor of ALRM been dismissed from their employment or contractor services or taken legal proceedings against ALRM in respect of their employment or contract for services,
+• A statement by the applicant (but only if they were a former employee or contractor of ALRM) whether they were dismissed from their employment or contractor services or have taken legal proceedings against ALRM in respect of their employment or contract for services.

 In addition, the Board Appointment Committee would like to know about your knowledge and/or experience in any two of the following areas.